A Woman (Margo Smith album): Release and reception

 A Woman was released in February 1979 on Warner Bros.
 Records.
 Its release marked the sixth studio album of Smith's music career and her fourth for the Warner label.
 The album was distributed as a vinyl LP with five songs on either side of the record.
 A Woman later reached number 36 on the Billboard Top Country Albums chart, becoming her third-highest LP to peak there.
 In Canada, it became Smith's first album to reach the RPM Country Albums chart In 1979, the LP reached number 20 on the survey.

 The project also spawned two singles that were released in 1979 and became major hits.
 Its first single was "Still a Woman," which was released on Warner Bros. in January 1979.
 The song reached the top ten of the Billboard Hot Country Songs chart, climbing to number seven later that year.
 In May 1979, "If I Give My Heart to You" was released as the album's second single.
 The song peaked at number ten on the Billboard country singles chart, becoming her final top ten in her career.
 Both singles also charted on the RPM Country Singles chart in Canada, with "Still a Woman" becoming the highest-charting hit there, climbing to number 17.

 A Woman received mixed reviews from writers and critics following its release.
 Sally Hinkle of Billboard magazine gave the record a favorable response in an article discussing the album.
 In her write-up, Hinkle observed a change in Smith's musical persona, which she noted in the album itself: "With the release of Margo Smith's latest Warner Bros. album, A Woman, some dramatic changes are in the making for the singer/songwriter.
-Greg Adams of AllMusic only gave the studio release two and half stars out of five.
-He compared songs like "Still a Woman" to that of Lou Reed's "Walk on the Wild Side," calling the bass riff "oddly borrowed."
+Greg Adams of AllMusic compared songs like "Still a Woman" to that of Lou Reed's "Walk on the Wild Side," calling the bass riff "oddly borrowed."
 However, he concluded in a positive way, stating, "A Woman is slick but not sterile, has a cast of well-known players, and displays a mildly adventurous spirit."